cognizone/ng-cognizone/README.md

 Run `ng g @nrwl/angular:app my-app` to generate an application.

-> You can use any of the plugins above to generate applications as well.

-When using Nx, you can create multiple applications and libraries in the same workspace.

 ## Generate a library

 Run `ng g @nrwl/angular:lib my-lib` to generate a library.